 Cannot get Vista to boot

 Please start your own topic for support with problems you experience.
 Even if it appears to be exactly the same as someone else's problem, system configurations differ significantly.
 Thank you.

-It may take our support staff up to 24 hours to respond to your problem.
+It may take our support staff between 24-48 hours to respond to your problem.
+We are a small business and strive to answer your questions as soon as possible.
 We appreciate your patience.

+Cannot get Vista to boot